Stephenson Avenue: Extension project

-Currently underway as of January 2023 is the extension of Stephenson Avenue northwards from Scarborough Beach Road, to connect to Cedric Street and the Mitchell Freeway.
+Between August 2020 and December 2025 Stephenson Avenue was extended northwards from Scarborough Beach Road to connect to Cedric Street and the Mitchell Freeway.

-The first phase of construction was by the City of Stirling, and extended the road approximately 500 m to an intersection with the new road of Howe Street.
+The first phase of construction was undertaken by the City of Stirling, and extended the road approximately 500 m to an intersection with the new road of Howe Street.
 It is two lanes in each direction, with on street parking.
 This is unlike the previously existing section of Stephenson Avenue to the south, which is a controlled access road.
 There is also an intersection with Oswald Street, which was extended to the east of its previous intersection with Ellen Stirling Boulevard.
 Both intersections have traffic lights.
 This phase began construction in August 2020 and aimed to be completed by September 2021.
 It opened for traffic on 11 February 2022.

-The second phase of construction is by Main Roads Western Australia, and extends the road further, over the Mitchell Freeway to connect to Cedric Street.
-Stephenson Avenue will have a diamond interchange with the freeway, intended to supersede the current diamond interchange with Cedric Street, which will be demolished.
-A new access road will be provided from Stephenson Avenue to the Stirling railway station carpark.
-As part of the same project, the Stirling station bus interchange will have a new bridge added to it, increasing the number of bus stands from 9 to 30.
+The second phase of construction was undertaken by Main Roads Western Australia, and extended the road further, over the Mitchell Freeway to connect to Cedric Street.
+Stephenson Avenue has a diamond interchange with the freeway, intended to supersede the current diamond interchange with Cedric Street, which was demolished.
+A new access road was provided from Stephenson Avenue to the Stirling railway station carpark.
+As part of the same project, the Stirling station bus interchange will also be upgraded, increasing the number of bus stands from 18 to 30 on a new bridge crossing the freeway.
 This phase began construction in March 2022 and originally aimed to be completed by late 2023.

 In November 2022, the second phase completion date was delayed to February 2024 and then September 2024 after design disagreements between stakeholders.
 Further disruption was caused by the collapse of Clough, which had been contracted to deliver the project in a joint venture with Acciona and WSP, though the government denied further delays were anticipated.
+The extension opened to traffic on 13 December 2025, with some associated works such as the bus interchange upgrade to be completed in 2026.